Morgan Ketzner Flashes Her Tanned & Toned Tummy In A Knotted White Top

 The model doesn’t seem to mind showing some skin in her online pics.
 She’s become known for sporting skimpy bathing suits, tiny tops, and sexy lingerie on a regular basis.

-As previously reported by The Inquisitr, Morgan recently piqued the attention of her followers when she went scantily clad in nothing but a pair of mint green panties and a tiny white crop top while she posed in front of the mirror.
+As previously reported by The Inquisitr, Morgan recently piqued the attention of her followers when she was scantily clad in nothing but a pair of mint green panties and a minuscule white crop top while she posed in front of the mirror.
 That upload also proved to be a popular one.
 It’s racked up more than 6,200 likes and over 270 comments to date.